-What about scorpions and snakes?Unless you like rumaging around in river bottoms and high grass you'll never see a black cobra or any other snake in Morocco except in the Jma El Fna square in Marrakech.
+Unless you like rumaging around in river bottoms and high grass you'll never see a black cobra or any other snake in Morocco except in the Jma El Fna square in Marrakech.
 Scorpions by nature are nocturnal, and hybernate during winter months.
-They also avoid anywhere that they have no protection from the hot sun, and you'll have to go hunting turning over rocks to find them.
-Snakes and scorpions don't want to have anything to do with humans, meaning they'll prefer to run away if given a chance.
+They also avoid anywhere that they have no protection from the hot sun and you'll have to go hunting turning over rocks to find them.
+Snakes and scorpions don't want anything to do with humans, meaning they'll prefer to run away if given a chance.

 Our vehicles and drivers are assigned to tours on the basis of who is available when and where.
-Our vehicles and drivers originate from Marrakech, and if you are staying in any location for an overnight, the car and driver will also stay as well.
-Your driver however will stay at the desert auberge while you are on the overnight camel trek.
+Our vehicles and drivers originate from Marrakech and if you are staying in any location for an overnight the car and driver will also stay as well.
+Your driver however will stay at the desert hotel while you are on the overnight camel trek.

-We use air conditioned vehicles to keep you comfortable, but please remember to drink water often.
+We use air conditioned vehicles to keep you comfortable but please remember to drink water often.
 Fruit juice, coffee or tea are not considered proper rehydration fluids.

 A long cotton scarf to wrap around your head is recommended if sand is blowing, you can buy one for about 50-100 dirhams (depending on size) if needed.
 They’re great for keeping sand out of your hair, nose and eyes.
 Longer pants are most comfortable on camels.
 It can also be cold in the desert at night November to April, so bring warm clothing for this time; sweater and jacket, hat and gloves.
 Walking shoes with socks are best, sandals will fill with sand and irritate your skin.
 Winter nights (December, January and February) you'll need to also wear warm socks, long pants, plus bring a warm coat, hat, and gloves.

-Telephone to Morocco:
+Telephone to Marrakech Morocco:

-Telephone from Morocco:
+Telephone from inside Marrakech Morocco:

-Telephone Canada and voice mail:
+Telephone British Columbia Canada voice mail: